-Lead-Based Paint Renovation, Repair and Painting Program Rule
+Lead-based Paint Renovation , Repair and Painting Rule

-As promised, I have been spending the last few weeks learning about the new Renovation, Repair and Painting Program that is going into effect on April 22, 2010.
-Contractors are scrambling to become certified and make themselves familiar with the law's requirements.
+The Renovation, Repair and Painting Program went into effect on April 22, 2010.
+Contractors were scrambling to become certified and make themselves familiar with the law's requirements.
 Now contractors are waiting to see if the law is going to be enforced and if companies will be fined for violations.
-It is my responsibility to read the law and try to predict where the legal issues will arise so that construction companies can protect themselves.
+It is my responsibility to read the law and to predict where the legal issues will arise so that construction companies can protect themselves.
 It is time to start the new year right and have your contract reviewed for compliance with state and federal law with clauses that protect you and your business.

 By now, most contractors know that RRP applies to all pre-1978 homes where more than 6 sq. ft. of painted surface or 20 sq. ft. of exterior painted surface will be disturbed.
+From the EPA:

 The Rule does not apply to those who are not doing work for compensation, so homeowners renovating their own homes are exempt.
-It does not apply to post 1978 buildings, new construction, minor repairs or facilities not occupied by children under 6 or pregnant women.
+It does not apply to post 1978 buildings, new construction, minor repairs or public or commercial facilities not occupied by children under 6.
 It also would not cover minor repairs or work that does not disturb painted surfaces.
-Contractors need to be careful however, because they cannot simply rely on homeowner assurances that there are no children under 6 or pregnant women who reside at the premises, or that the home was built after 1978 if there seems to be evidence to the contrary.
+Contractors need to be careful however, because they cannot simply rely on homeowner assurances that the home was built after 1978 if there seems to be evidence to the contrary.